 We understand that many people are concerned about their finances at the moment and in particular, meeting their mortgage payments.
 If you can possibly do so you should continue to keep up with your payments, but if your ability to pay is being affected by coronavirus we’re here to help.

-You can apply online for a mortgage payment holiday for up to three months, even if your mortgage doesn’t have a mortgage payment holiday feature, as long as you apply by 31 October 2020.
+You can apply online for a mortgage payment holiday, even if your mortgage doesn’t have a mortgage payment holiday feature.

 Taking an agreed mortgage payment holiday won’t affect your credit rating, but it’s important to remember that:

 You’ll find all the information you need about mortgage payment holidays in the mortgage payment holiday FAQs and details of other options available to you, including extending your full or taking a partial mortgage payment holiday, in our payment difficulties section.